 The win probability for any given state s at time t is termed $p_s(t)$ and assumed to be predicted by the polling margin.
-Polling margins and analytical results were reported using a positive number to indicate a Democratic advantage.
+Polling margins and analytical results were reported, using the sign convention that a positive number indicated a Democratic advantage.
 For any given date, $p_s$ was determined using the most recent 3 polls, or 1 week's worth of polls, whichever was greater.

-A poll's date was defined as the middle date on which it took place and if the oldest two had the same date, four polls were used.
+A three-poll minimum was chosen to reflect the fact that only closely contested states had more than a few polls per month, and even in those cases not until October.
+The one-week criterion represented a tradeoff between capturing enough polls to reduce uncertainty and allowing movements in opinion to be detected quickly; one week also represents the length of a single news cycle.
+A poll's date was defined as the middle date on which it took place; if the oldest two had the same date, four polls were used.
 The same pollster could be used more than once for a given state if the samples contained nonoverlapping respondent populations.

 From these inputs, a median margin ( $M_s$ ) was calculated.
+The median was used instead of the mean as a method of avoiding undue influence from outlier data points from erroneous or methodologically unsound individual polls.
+More broadly, the use of the median takes the place of estimating and correcting pollster biases, an approach that is somewhat opaque and does not solve the problem of what to do with polling organizations that produce only one or a few polls.
 The estimated standard error of the median ( $\sigma_s$ ) was calculated as $SD_s$ = 1.485\(median absolute deviation)/ $\sqrt{N}$ .
 The Z-score, $M_s/\sigma_s$ , was converted to a win probability $p_s$ (Figure 1b) using the t-distribution.
+(Note that the original calculations published in 2004 used the normal distribution.
+However, all calculations in this manuscript, including 2004, use the t-distribution.)

-The probability distribution of all possible outcomes, P(EV) (Figure 1c), was calculated using the coefficients of the polynomial where s=1...51 representing the 50 states and the District of Columbia, $E_s$ is the number of electoral votes for state s, and x is a dummy variable.
-In this notation, the coefficient of the $x^N$ term is the probability of winning a total of N electoral votes, P(EV=N).
-The fact that in Nebraska and Maine electoral votes are assigned on a district-by-district basis was not taken into consideration.
-The median of P was used as the EV estimator.
+The probability distribution of all possible outcomes, P(EV) (Figure 1c), was calculated using the coefficients of the polynomial where s=1...51 representing the 50 states and the District of Columbia and $E_s$ is the number of electoral votes for state s.
+In this notation, x is a placeholder variable, such that the coefficient of the $x^N$ term is the probability of winning a total of N electoral votes, P(EV=N).
+The fact that in

-$$\prod \left( (1 - \mathbf{p}{s}) + \mathbf{p}{s} \mathbf{x}^{\mathrm{Es}} \right), \tag{1}$$
+$$\prod{s} ((1 - p_s) + p_s x^{Es}), \tag{1}$$